Fijishi-Enterprises/BenthicIMG-Analyser/docs/server-operation.rst

 #.
 Check changes to settings files.
 If there are any new secret settings to specify in ``secrets.json``, then do that.

 #.
 If there are any new Django migrations to run, then run those: ``python manage.py migrate``.
-New migrations should be tested in staging before being run in production.

 Upgrading PostgreSQL